dev7tech/AIPlayground/frontend/README.md

 ## Usage

 Once the development server is running, you can access the application at `http://localhost:3000`.
-From there, you can have fund by wearing glasses to your face and chatting with AI.
+From there, you can have fun by wearing glasses to your face and chatting with AI.

 ## Contributing